zwallen/microSLURM-shotgun/README.md

-This GitHub repository houses a wrapper program (`microSLURM_metagenome.sh`) for processing shotgun metagenomic sequences (derived from Illumina paired-end whole genome shotgun sequencing) to taxonomic (relative abundances and abundance counts) and functional (gene and pathway) profiles on a computing cluster using a SLURM scheduling system.
+This GitHub repository houses a wrapper program (`microSLURM_shotgun.sh`) for processing shotgun metagenomic sequences (derived from Illumina paired-end whole genome shotgun sequencing) to taxonomic (relative abundances and abundance counts) and functional (gene and pathway) profiles on a computing cluster using a SLURM scheduling system.
 The overall pipeline includes performing an initial quality assessment on raw sequences using FastQC [https://www.bioinformatics.babraham.ac.uk/projects/fastqc/] and MultiQC [https://multiqc.info/], sequence processing using BBMap suite of tools [https://sourceforge.net/projects/bbmap/] including merging of paired-end reads using BBMerge (optional), adapter removal and quality trimming/filtering using BBDuk, removal of host contaminant reads using BBSplit/BBMap, removal of low complexity sequences using BBDuk, a final quality assessment of processed sequences, and lastly taxonomic and functional profiling using MetaPhlAn [https://huttenhower.sph.harvard.edu/metaphlan/] and HUMAnN [https://huttenhower.sph.harvard.edu/humann/] workflows.
 Alternatively, one can use Kraken2 [https://github.com/DerrickWood/kraken2/wiki] and Bracken [https://ccb.jhu.edu/software/bracken/] instead of MetaPhlAn for taxonomic profiling.

 The following gives an overview of the overall structure of the repository:

 ## Directory tree for repository
 ```
-microSLURM_metagenome
+microSLURM_shotgun
 |
 |-- Environment -- Directory that contains a .yml file to create a conda environment
 |                  with all the necessary packages for running the pipeline scripts.